Guidebolt/knowledge/docs/meta/communication.md

 Basic ideas often exist as sets of 3.
 Within a 3-set, one idea has absolute meaning and forms a spectrum for the other two to mean opposing directions.
 Example, temperature-hotter-colder.

 Basic 3-sets can substitute the opposing-direction idea-pair with a contextual-value idea-pair.
 Example, texture-smooth-rough.
 The range of values for smooth/rough are relative, therefore dependent on context (general human touch vs precision machine friction).

+## Controlled Vocabulary

+A controlled vocabulary is a list of standard keywords typically used to simplify knowledge-management processes such as tagging and searching.
+Furthermore, it offers better clarity for the reading experience but causes repetition that worsens nuance/engagement.

+Without a controlled vocabulary, knowledge-management is complex and error-prone with needlessly scattered or ambiguous words such as with synonyms and homonyms.
+For example, suppose you search your files for a certain document using the "NOTES" tag, but unable to find it because it was actually tagged with the word "ESSAY" instead.

+For example, we like simple keywords for goodness.

+* GOOD, NEUTRAL, BAD
+* BETTER, WORST
+* BEST, WORST